Good Therapy Australia

 • I believe we should know from our first session with a therapist whether they are the right fit for us.
 I hope my clients will feel a sense of progress, even simply a new feeling of clarity, from the first session.

-• The ways are too many to name, but in short, I know who I am now.
+• The ways are too many to name but put simply: I know who I am now.

 • Of course!
 Most days, to be honest.
 But in learning to accept myself as I am, I've come to understand my potential and my value are in no way diminished on those days.

-• I find this an incredibly difficult question to answer, and not because answers don't come to mind: genocide, imperial colonialism, global warming, the ongoing pandemic, resurgent Nazism, transphobia, failing public institutions, militarised police, and on and on.
-But at the level of the individual psyche, I may be most troubled by what must be a historically diminished sense of our capacity to organise, collectivise and force change.
+• I find this an incredibly difficult question to answer, and not because answers don't come to mind: genocide, imperial colonialism, global warming, the ongoing pandemic, fascism, transphobia, the neoliberal consensus, militarised police, etc. But at the level of the individual psyche, I may be most troubled by how diminished people's sense of their capacity to organise, collectivise and make change has become.
+I am not, however, pessimistic about this: I believe this can change and is in fact already changing.

 • The music of Adrienne Lenker and Big Thief is a big source of comfort and inspiration.